Linked and Sex-Linked Genes

 In 1919, a young woman jumped off a bridge in Berlin, Germany and was rescued and hospitalized.
 While in the hospital, on one occasion she showed a magazine article with a photo of the Russian royal family to a nurse, pointing out to the nurse how much she thought she looked like Anastasia.
 After that, she claimed to be Anastasia and claimed to have escaped and survived.
 She later moved to the U. S. and went by the name of Anna Anderson.
 The rest of her life, she stuck to her story that she was Anastasia, but people were dubious and tried everything they could think of (including things like comparing pictures of ear lobes) to figure out whether she was Anastasia, or not.
 When she died and was cremated in 1984, no one still knew if she was really Anastasia or not.
 At some point before her death, she had had surgery, and the hospital had kept the removed tissue preserved in formaldehyde.
 Again in the 1990s, with the advent of modern DNA technology, scientists were also able to test DNA samples from her preserved tissue and compare those to the other DNA samples, with the result that there were no similarities – she was not related.

 Another possible use for DNA technology has been suggested.
 The big question in all of this is, “From where did Victoria get the hemophilia allele?”
 Neither her mother, Victoria, nor her father, King Edward showed any signs of having that allele.
 The “standard” explanation which, for many years, has been offered to freshman biology students is that there was a chance, random mutation in that allele on one of Queen Victoria’s X chromosomes.
-More recently, however, I have heard suggestions that, at that time, if the royal couple was having trouble conceiving a child, it would not have been out of the question to quietly, unobtrusively “loan” the Queen out.
-People have raised the suggestion that maybe King Edward is not Victoria’s biological father.
+More recently, however, I have heard suggestions (from people that weren’t around back then, and so don’t really know the story) that, at that time, if the royal couple was having trouble conceiving a child, it would not have been out of the question to quietly, unobtrusively “loan” the Queen out.
+Certain people have raised the suggestion that maybe King Edward is not Victoria’s biological father.
 It has been suggested that perhaps there was not a chance mutation in one of Queen Victoria’s X chromosomes, but that, perhaps, that was inherited from another man.
 Since the bodies of deceased members of the royal family are in crypts in Westminster Abbey, it would be fairly easy to lift the lids on a couple of crypts to get DNA samples for comparison, but needless to say, the British royal family probably isn’t very enthused about that idea.

 Again, colorblindness and hemophilia, while rare overall, are more common in XY males, because they only have one X chromosome.
 For an XX woman to be colorblind, for example, her mother would have to be a carrier for the trait and her father would have to be colorblind.
 If by some chance, considering the overall rareness of the allele, two such people met and married, 50% of their daughters would be colorblind.

-We have previously mentioned that its very important to have exactly two copies of each chromosome (one from the mother and one from the father), and more or less chromosomes would be an abnormal number that can cause problems.
+noticeable in cells/nuclei at 9:00 and 2:30 We have previously mentioned that it’s very important to have exactly two copies of each chromosome (one from the mother and one from the father), and more or less chromosomes would be an abnormal number that can cause problems.
 How is it, then, that we can get by with females being XX and having two copies of all of the genes on the X chromosome, while males, being XY, only have one copy of most of those genes because there are no corresponding places on the Y chromosome?
 Dr. Barr noticed a dark spot in the nucleus of each cell in the body of female mammals.
 Mary Lyon figured out what this was and what was going on here.
 In a female mammal, during embryonic development, one X at random is turned off in each of her cells and condenses to form the dark spot.
-Mary Lyon called these inactivated X-chromosomes “Barr bodies.”
+Mary Lyon called these inactivated X-chromosomes “Barr bodies” in honor of Dr. Barr.
 She also figured out that as those embryonic cells divide, all daughter cells of each of those cells will have the same X turned off.

 This is illustrated by calico cats.
 Coat color in cats is an X-linked gene, with alleles for black and orange-brown, so XBXB and XBY cats will have a black coat, while XOXO and XOY will have an orange-brown coat.
 Another possible combination for female cats would be XBXO.
 Both of the color alleles would be expressed, so the cat would end up being partially brown and partially black.